 - Schedule Calculations.
 Schedule dates are calculated using three essential steps:

 - Driving and Non-Driving Logic.
-A logic relationship may be categorized as “Driving” or “Non-Driving” depending on its influence over the Early dates of the successor activity – as calculated during the Forward Pass.
-A Driving relationship controls the Early start/finish of the successor; a Non-Driving relationship does not.
-In other words, a “Driving” relationship prevents the successor activity from being scheduled any sooner than it is.
-A logic path may be categorized as “Driving” (to its terminal activity) when all of its relationships are Driving.
-[Such a path is sometimes called a “String.”]
+A logic relationship may be categorized as “driving” or “non-driving” depending on its influence over the early dates of the successor activity – as calculated during the forward pass.
+A driving relationship controls the early start/finish of the successor; a non-driving relationship does not.
+In other words, a “driving” relationship prevents the successor activity from being scheduled any sooner than it is.
+A logic path (or path segment) may be categorized as “driving” (to its terminal activity) when all of its relationships are driving.
+[Such a path is sometimes called a “string.”]

-In unconstrained schedule models incorporating only a single calendar (and without other complicating factors), the Finish Reflection causes the activities on the Critical Path to have Late dates equal to their Early dates; i.e. Total Float = 0.
-Consequently, any delay of a Critical-path activity cascades directly to delay of the project completion.
-The Near-Critical Paths are then defined as those paths whose activities have Total Float more than zero but less than some threshold.
-In traditional “Critical Path Management,” activities that are NOT on or near the Critical Path may be allowed to slip, while management attention and resources are devoted to protecting those activities that are on or near the Critical Path.
-More importantly, acceleration of the project completion (or recovery from a prior delay) may only be accomplished by first addressing the activities and relationships on the Critical Path.
+In unconstrained schedule models incorporating only a single calendar (and without other complicating factors), the finish reflection causes the activities on the critical path to have late dates equal to their early dates; i.e. TF = 0.
+Consequently, any delay of a critical-path activity cascades directly to delay of the project completion.
+The near-critical paths are then defined as those paths whose activities have TF more than zero but less than some threshold.
+In traditional “critical path management,” activities that are NOT on or near the critical path may be allowed to slip, while management attention and resources are devoted to protecting those activities that are on or near the critical path.
+More importantly, acceleration of the project completion (or recovery from a prior delay) may only be accomplished by first addressing the activities and relationships on the critical path.

-[Note: The definition of “Critical Path” has evolved with the introduction of new concepts and scheduling methods over the years.
-The earliest definitions – based on robust schedule networks containing only finish-to-start relationships, with no constraints, no lags, and no calendars – were characterized by the following common notions:
+[Note: The definition of “critical path” has evolved with the introduction of new concepts and scheduling methods over the years.
+The earliest definitions – based on robust schedule networks containing only finish-to-start relationships, with no constraints, no lags, and no calendars – were characterized by the following common elements:

-- It contained those activities whose durations determined the overall duration of the project (i.e. the “driving path to project completion.”)
+- It contained those activities that determined the overall duration of the project (i.e. the “driving path to project completion.”)